Bauer Hockey: Warrington ownership, 1974–1988

 In May 1974, Greb announced that it was being acquired by Warrington Products Limited of Toronto.
 Warrington, a consumer products company, had been founded on 29 August 1969 as W.C.G.
 Sports Industries Ltd., and in 1971 changed its name to Warrington.
 The company was 30 per cent owned by Cemp Investments, a holding company set up for the children of Samuel Bronfman after his death.
 Other Warrington-owned companies included Industrial Plastics Extrusions Company Limited, the Danby Corporation, and the Dominion Luggage Company Limited.
 The acquisition was completed in the fall of 1974.

 Beginning in December 1978, Warrington went on an acquisitions spree.
-The first purchase was a 50 per cent stake of Gamebridge Inc. which manufactured ice skates and roller skates.
+The first purchase was a 50% stake of Gamebridge Inc., which manufactured ice skates and roller skates.
 This was followed in November 1980 by the purchase of Caber Italia S.p.A., which manufactured ski boots.
 In late 1980, Gamebridge acquired Trappeur Ltée, another ski boot company.
-Warrington acquired an additional 47 per cent of Gamebridge in January 1981, then in the spring of that year acquired Icaro Olivieri & Cie S.p.A. – a manufacturer of molds, blades, and buckles – which controlled the remaining 3 per cent of Gamebridge.
+Warrington acquired an additional 47% of Gamebridge in January 1981, then in the spring of that year acquired Icaro Olivieri & Cie S.p.A. – a manufacturer of molds, blades, and buckles – which controlled the remaining 3% of Gamebridge.
 Finally, on 6 March 1981, Warrington acquired Tuuk Sports Limited of Montreal, a manufacturer of skate blades.

-Effective 14 June 1980, Greb Industries Limited merged into Warrington, making Greb an operating division, and in early 1981 Warrington moved its offices from Kitchener to Montreal.
+On 14 June 1980, Greb Industries Limited merged into Warrington, making Greb an operating division, and in early 1981 Warrington moved its offices from Kitchener to Montreal.
 In May 1982, Icaro Olivieri replaced David Simpson as president of Warrington.

 In November 1986, Warrington announced that on 1 December of that year, a new subsidiary called Canstar Sports Group Inc. would take over the company's athletic shoe and skate manufacturing operations.
 In March 1987, Canstar sold the Greb shoe operations in Kitchener to Taurus Shoes of Montreal.
 At the time, Warrington had an accumulated debt of $74 million and owed shareholders 23.4 million.

 Canstar ownership, 1988–1995

 In early July 1988, Icaro Olivieri, past president of Warrington, arranged to purchase the struggling company for $8.9 million.
-The 30 per cent share held by Cemp would be acquired jointly by a numbered company owned by Olivieri and by DCC Equities Limited, a subsidiary of Dynamic Capital Corporation.
+The 30% share held by Cemp would be acquired jointly by a numbered company owned by Olivieri and by DCC Equities Limited, a subsidiary of Dynamic Capital Corporation.
 On 2 September 1988, Warrington was renamed Canstar Sports Inc. Olivieri hired Gerald B. Wasserman to turn around the company.

 In 1994, Bauer began producing the perforated TUUK chassis, which is the piece of equipment that connects the steel blade to the actual boot of the skate.
 This allowed skates to be made lighter, as well as more durable.